ohnooj/computer-graphics-meshes/README.md

 a [recursive
 process](https://en.wikipedia.org/wiki/Recursion_(computer_science)) applied to
-a polygon: each edge of the polygon is split with a new vertex and the vertices are smoothed toward eachother.
+a polygon: each edge of the polygon is split with a new vertex and the vertices are smoothed toward each other.
 If you've drawn smooth curves using Adobe Illustrator, PowerPoint or Inkscape, then you've used splines.

 At a high-level, subdivision surfaces work the same way.
 We start with a